saga dawa

 Fly to Nepalgunj (150m) – Gateway to Western Nepal

-Take a scenic flight to Nepalgunj, a vibrant town near the Indian border.
+Take a scenic flight to Nepalgunj, can be seen a great Himalayan view if you lucky to seat right-side of the Plane.
+Nepalgunj is the vibrant town near the Indian border.
 The terrain flattens, the weather warms, and the culture starts blending with Western Nepalese and Indian influences.
-Rest in preparation for your mountain adventure.

 Meals: Breakfast, Lunch, Dinner